quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

-QUIC {{I-D.ietf-quic-transport}} is a new transport protocol currently under development in the IETF quic working group, focusing on support of semantics as needed for HTTP/2 {{I-D.ietf-quic-http}} such as stream-multiplexing to avoid head-of-line blocking.
+QUIC {{I-D.ietf-quic-transport}} is a new transport protocol currently under development in the IETF quic working group, focusing on support of semantics as needed for HTTP/2 {{I-D.ietf-quic-http}}.
 Based on current deployment practices, QUIC is encapsulated in UDP and encrypted by default.
-This means the version of QUIC that is currently under development will integrate TLS 1.3 {{I-D.ietf-quic-tls}}
+The current version of QUIC integrates TLS {{I-D.ietf-quic-tls}}
 to encrypt all payload data and most header information.
 Given QUIC is an end-to-end transport protocol, all information in the protocol header, even that which can be inspected, is is not meant to be mutable by the network, and will therefore be integrity-protected to the extent possible.

-This document provides guidance for network operation and management of QUIC traffic.
+This document provides guidance for network operation on the management of QUIC traffic.
 This includes guidance on how to interpret and utilize information that is exposed by QUIC to the network as well as explaining requirement and assumptions that the QUIC protocol design takes toward the expected network